bentoml/BentoML/docs/source/bentocloud/how-tos/deploy-bentos.rst

 Deleting Your Deployment
 ------------------------

-After a deployment is terminated, you can delete it.
+After a Deployment is terminated, you can delete it.
 All the revision records will be deleted as well.

-Run the following command to delete a deployment.
+Run the following command to delete a Deployment.

 .. code-block:: bash